HeySkidee/practice/README.md

 idc i want it asap. speed run it then think about life.

-suffering in a job and getting money is better than suffering for college studies and getting nothing
+suffering in a job and getting money is better than suffering for college studies or other bullshit and getting nothing
 <details>
 <summary>rich</summary>